 At this years Microsoft’s Build event, they announced the new application package type for Windows.
 MSIX!
 It’s just what Ruben was talking about, and best of all, you can convert many of your existing Win32 apps to this format with ‘relative ease.’

 Is the new format an application package type that will streamline installs or automate packaging to the point that Application Packagers will be out of a job?
-No, in fact, the way Microsoft envision it, you’ll still be able to add your own customization layer to MSIX packages.
-Kind of like a modern transform but they’re also thinking ahead by creating a Package Support Framework which encourages contribution from all of us.
+No, in fact, the way Microsoft envisions it, you’ll still be able to add your own customization layer to MSIX packages.
+Kind of like a modern transform but they’re also thinking ahead by creating a Package Support Framework that encourages contribution from all of us.
 They also suggest we’ll be able to create application templates, to allow us to create updated packages wholly automated from the command line\PowerShell.

 While it appears MSIX won’t eliminate re-packaging entirely for organizations, it addresses many of the current shortcomings of existing application package types for Windows while also helping to modernize your existing applications so they can take advantage of the new UWP features in Windows 10.